 - Factoring in your insurance policy, the extent of the damage, and the amount of your deductible, you will need to decide if it makes sense to file an insurance claim or to handle the damage privately.

 - Once the damage has been assessed and the authorization agreement has been signed, Total Restore will begin mitigating the damage.
-Remember Total Restore will always cover all walkways with either a drop cloth or plastic as we do not want to contaminate the rest of your home.
+Remember Total Restore will always cover all walkways with either a drop cloth or plastic as we do not want to contaminate the rest of your home or office.

 Insurance Adjuster Inspection